thunderbird/webext-docs/commands.rst

 Use the commands API to add keyboard shortcuts that trigger actions in your extension, for example opening one of the action popups or sending a command to the extension.

-Thunderbird's commands API is largely the same as the <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/commands'>Firefox commands API</a>.
+Thunderbird's commands API is largely the same as the `Firefox commands API <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/commands>`__.

 .. rst-class:: api-main-section